siddharthm28/jcas/Readme.md

 (0) Everything is parametrized in a JCaS() object.
 You can create one and explore the structure and the options available.

-a.Image/ground truth format :
+a.Image/ground truth format : \n
-_ Put the images in a directory
+_ Put the images in a directory\n
 _ Put the ground truth labelings in another one, with .mat format being a matlab array of integers from 1 to the number of classes, and if it exists 0 as the void class.

 b.
 Adding the database: